ftrias/TeensyThreads/readme.md

 Because the Teensy libraries are not usually thread-safe, it's best to  only use one library in one thread.
 For example, if using the Wire library, it should always be used in a single thread.
-If this cannot be avoided, then all uses should be surrounded by locks.
+If this cannot be done, then all uses should be surrounded by locks.

 For example: